cubiclabs/breakdance-js/README.md

 The following events get triggered:

-* [breakpoint name]On - triggered when a breakpoint becomes active
+* [breakpointName]On - triggered when a breakpoint becomes active
-* [breakpoint name]Off - triggered when a breakpoint becomes inactive
+* [breakpointName]Off - triggered when a breakpoint becomes inactive
 * breakpoint - triggered when a breakpoint event above occurs

 These can be used in the following way: